MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Acknowledgment

 \begin{IEEEbiography}[{ }]{Dr. Yang Bai} received the B.S. degree in Electronic Information Science and Technology and the Ph.D. degree in Computer Science and Technology from Tsinghua University in 2017 and 2022, respectively.
-Her research interests include Adversarial Machine Learning and Trustworthy AI.
-Her research has been published in multiple top-tier conferences, including ICLR, NeurIPS, ECCV, etc. \end{IEEEbiography}
+She is now a senior research engineer at ByteDance Inc in the US.
+Her research interests include Robust Machine Learning and LLM Safety.
+Her research has been published in multiple top-tier conferences, including ICLR, NeurIPS, CVPR, ICCV, ECCV, etc. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Dr. Yong Jiang} received his M.S. and Ph.D. degrees in computer science from Tsinghua University, China, in 1998 and 2002, respectively.
 Since 2002, he has been with the Tsinghua Shenzhen International Graduate School of Tsinghua University, Guangdong, China, where he is currently a full professor.
 His research interests include computer vision, machine learning, Internet architecture and its protocols, IP routing technology, etc. He has received several best paper awards from top-tier conferences and his research has been published in multiple top-tier journals and conferences, including IEEE ToC, IEEE TMM, IEEE TSP, CVPR, ICLR, etc. \end{IEEEbiography}